anseki/plain-modal/README.md

 - `PlainModal.STATE_INACTIVATING` (`4`): An inactivating effect of the modal window is running.
 - `PlainModal.STATE_INACTIVATED` (`5`): The modal window is being inactivating fully.
 - `PlainModal.STATE_ACTIVATING` (`6`): An activating effect of the modal window is running.

+A modal window is inactivated and activated by a child modal window.
+For details, see "[Child and Descendants](#child-and-descendants)".

 For example: